alopezlago/MODAQ/README.md

     -   Divided in two; team name on top, players with their Powers/TUs/Negs/Total in the same line
 *   This may be out-of-scope, but a page to take in packets and a schedule, which then produces files for all of the readers.
     They can then upload it to the page to run the tournament.
-*   Use mobx-persist to retain state (e.g. GameState): https://medium.com/@Zwenza/how-to-persist-your-mobx-state-4b48b3834a41
 *   Make the tossups/bonuses collapsible so they can take up less space
+*   Move to mergeStyleSheets and remove (direct) dependency on react-jss

 *   After the views are done, some of the more nitty-gritty stuff: